 • polls table — This table will contain information related to the polls we create (title and description).

-• id — The unique ID for the poll, which will be auto incremented.
+• id — The unique ID for the poll, which will be auto-incremented, meaning the number will increase as more rows are created.

 • title — The title of the poll, which could be a question, etc.